XinFinOrg/Docs-IF/docs/Guide/Conduct_POC.md

 ##**4.
 Become a Candidate**

-Add your account address and click on Become a Candidate to become a masternode.
+Add your account address and click on "Become a Candidate" to become a masternode.
 You must have minimum 10 Million XDC in your account.
-Once your candidature is accepted your stake of 10 Million XDC is locked.
+Once your candidature is accepted, your stake of 10 Million XDC is locked.

 ![overview](/assets/1.png)